gpradel-crypto/peba2/README.md

-# peba-seal
+# peba2

-The PEBA protocol is a privacy-preserving authentication protocol based on biometrics and homomorphic encryption (HE).
+The PEBA2 protocol is a privacy-preserving authentication protocol based on biometrics and homomorphic encryption (HE).
-PEBA is [Apache licensed](https://github.com/lab-incert/peba-seal/blob/main/LICENSE) and has been developed by Gaëtan Pradel, member of the R&D Department of [INCERT](https://www.incert.lu/), based in Luxembourg and PhD Candidate at the Information Security Group in Royal Holloway, University of London under the supervision of [Prof. Chris Mitchell](https://www.chrismitchell.net/).
+PEBA2 is [Apache licensed](https://github.com/lab-incert/peba-seal/blob/main/LICENSE) and has been developed by Gaëtan Pradel, member of the R&D Department of [INCERT](https://www.incert.lu/), based in Luxembourg and PhD Candidate at the Information Security Group in Royal Holloway, University of London under the supervision of [Prof. Chris Mitchell](https://www.chrismitchell.net/).

-In PEBA, the HE scheme used is CKKS [1] as implemented by Microsoft in their open-source library Microsoft SEAL [2].
+In PEBA2, the HE scheme used is CKKS [1] as implemented by Microsoft in their open-source library Microsoft SEAL [2].

 ## Dependencies